-- For childbirth the female employee has a right to paid pregnancy and maternity leave of no more than sixteen weeks. - 2.
+- 1. For childbirth the employee that gives birth has a right to paid pregnancy and maternity leave of no more than sixteen weeks. - 2.
 The entitlement to pregnancy leave takes effect six weeks prior to the day following the expected childbirth date as evidenced by a statement by a physician or an obstetrician.
-This leave commences no later than four weeks prior to this date. - The maternity leave is ten weeks and takes effect on the day following the date of 3. childbirth.
-The employee may spread this leave pursuant to a request under the Work and Care Act. - The leave is extended to a maximum of sixteen weeks, insofar as the maternity leave preceding the expected date of childbirth has amounted to less than six weeks for reasons other than illness.
+This leave commences no later than four weeks prior to this date. - 3.
+The maternity leave is ten weeks and takes effect on the day following the date of childbirth.
+The employee may spread this leave pursuant to a request under the Work and Care Act. - 4.
+The leave is extended to a maximum of sixteen weeks, insofar as the maternity leave preceding the expected date of childbirth has amounted to less than six weeks for reasons other than illness.